Wat is hypnose met een foto van oefenen van hypnose

 Below we explain the operation of hypnosis using the operation of a computer.

-In the analogy with a computer, one could say that the people and environment program the child’s brain consciously and unconsciously, causing it to exhibit certain reactions and behaviors later in life.
+In the analogy with a computer, you could say that the people and the environment program the child’s brain consciously and unconsciously, causing it to exhibit certain reactions and behaviors later in life.

 Firewall